gpmd/vagrant-puppet-boilerplate/README.md

 config.vm.synced_folder "#{folder['source']}", "#{folder['target']}", id: "#{folder['id']}", type: nfs, :mount_options => ["dmode=777","fmode=766"]
 ```

+**Note: This is not an ideal solution (see below).
+Once we find a better alternative we will make a note of it here.**

 ### Git

-We've noticed that when you do a `git status` on your project from within the ssh shell it says all the files have been modified (presumably due to changing the `dmode` and `fmode` above).
-For this reason I still do all my commits and git 'stuff', outside of the Vagrant box ssh shell.
+We've noticed that when you pull your main project repo and do a `git status` for the first time from within the ssh shell, it will say that all the files have been modified (due to changing the `dmode` and `fmode` above), and you certainly don't want to be recommiting the whole repo with incorrect permissions!
+For this reason you will still need to do all your commits and git 'stuff', outside of the Vagrant box ssh shell.

+This kind of defeats the object of Vagrant though if you have to use Git outside of the virtual machine...

 ## More info